Ryo Yoshizawa: 2009–2015: Career beginnings and initial setbacks

+2016–2020: Rising popularity and breakthrough

 In 2017, he portrayed the role of Shinsengumi 1st Division Captain Okita Sougo in the 2017 live-action film of the popular manga series Gintama, and reprised the role in the sequel, Gintama 2, in 2018.
 In 2018 alone, he actively participated in acting, appearing in 8 movies, 2 dramas, and 1 play.
-Among them, River's Edge, a film of the same name based on Kyoko Okazaki's manga, was submitted to the Panorama section of the 68th Berlin International Film Festival, and appeared on the red carpet at an international film festival for the first time with director Isao Yukisada and actress Fumi Nikaido.
-In addition, for this work, he won the Best New Actor Award at the 10th TAMA Film Festival, the Best New Actor Award at the 40th Yokohama Film Festival, and the Best New Actor Award at the 42nd Japan Academy Awards.
+Among them, River's Edge, a film of the same name based on Kyoko Okazaki's manga, was submitted to the Panorama section of the 68th Berlin International Film Festival, and Yoshizawa appeared at an international film festival for the first time with director Isao Yukisada and actress Fumi Nikaido.
+In addition, for this work, he won the Best New Actor Award at the 10th Tama Film Festival, the Best New Actor Award at the 40th Yokohama Film Festival, and the Best New Actor Award at the 42nd Japan Academy Awards.

-In NHK's 100th serial morning drama, Natsuzora, which aired from April 2019, Yoshizawa played the role of Yamada Tenyo, a character based on the real-life Kanda Nissho, a childhood friend of the protagonist Natsu and a Hokkaido painter.
-He was selected through an audition of over 2,500 people, and as a leading and supporting actor who has a great influence on the life of the main character, he gave a passionate performance and beautifully portrayed the life of a local painter who loved the soil and lived buried in the soil with transparent acting reminiscent of the great nature of Hokkaido.
+In NHK's 100th serial morning drama, Natsuzora which aired from April 2019, Yoshizawa played the role of Yamada Tenyo, a character based on the real-life painter Kanda Nissho, a childhood friend of the protagonist Natsu.
+He was selected through an audition of over 2,500 people.
 Since the airing of the 23rd week, in which his character Tenyo last appears, 'Tenyo-kun' has appeared in real-time trends on Twitter, to the point where people are suffering from 'Tenyo-kun aftereffects'.
-His excellent performance in Natsuzora earned him the honor of the 2019 Elan d'or Awards for Rookie of the Year.
+Around the same time, the film Kingdom was released.
+Produced on a large-scale budget for a Japanese film, Yoshizawa was cast in the prominent supporting role of Ei Sei, second only to the protagonist in importance.
+Producer Shinzo Matsuhashi defended the casting against concerns over Yoshizawa's limited public recognition, reportedly stating, "He is certain to become a star within three years."
+Matsuhashi's support ultimately secured the casting.
+The film went on to become a major commercial success, grossing more than 5.7 billion yen at the Japanese box office.
+His performance in Natsuzora and movie Kingdom earned him the 2020 Elan d'or Awards for Rookie of the Year.

-In July 2019, it was announced that Yoshizawa had been selected to play the main character Shibusawa Eiichi in NHK's 60th taiga drama, Reach Beyond the Blue Sky, which is scheduled to air from February until December 2021.
-Yoshizawa is the first Heisei-born actor to play the lead role in taiga drama, he was selected through an offer from NHK and it was said that there were many recommendations from the production team who worked with him on Natsuzora.
+In September 2019, it was announced that Yoshizawa had been chosen to portray Shibusawa Eiichi, the lead character of NHK's 60th taiga drama, Reach Beyond the Blue Sky which is scheduled to air from February until December 2021.
+Yoshizawa is the first Heisei-born actor to play the lead role in a taiga drama, he was selected through an offer from NHK and it was said that there were many recommendations from the production team who worked with him on Natsuzora.

 Yoshizawa also attempted voice acting for the first time, performing two roles in his first attempt at Super Peace Busters' new work, Her Blue Sky.
 With this work, Yoshizawa attended the Sitges Film Festival, where the work was submitted, along with director Tatsuyuki Nagai and actress Riho Yoshioka.
 He also voiced original character, Rody Soul, for third movie version of the animation series My Hero Academia, which was released on August 6, 2021.
-Yoshizawa alongside actress Aoi Miyazaki starred in a Netflix mystery & romance comedy movie, In Love and Deep Water or Crazy Cruise, that premiered in November 2023 which Yuji Sakamoto was the screenwriter.